tinymce/tinymce-docs/enterprise/tiny-comments.md

 layout: default
 title: Tiny Comments
 description: Tiny Comments provides the ability to add comments to the content and collaborate with other users for content editing.
-keywords: enterprise pricing video youtube vimeo mp3 mp4 mov movie clip film comment commenting mediaembed media
+keywords: enterprise pricing comment commenting
 ---

-The [Tiny Comment]({{ site.baseurl }}/plugins/tiny-comment/) plugin provides the ability to add comments to the content and collaborate with other users for content editing within the TinyMCE editor.
+The [Tiny Comments]({{ site.baseurl }}/plugins/tiny-comment/) plugin provides the ability to add comments to the content and collaborate with other users for content editing within the TinyMCE editor.
+Tiny Comments offers a user interface for adding and deleting comments to your content.
+Other users can collaborate by replying to the existing comments.

-The primary value that TinyComments offer is a user interface to create, reply, and delete comments.
-The TinyComments plugin is built upon the the new [Annotations API]({{ site.baseurl }}/plugins/annotations/) and uses annotations to create comment threads.
+The Tiny Comments plugin is built upon the new [Annotations API]({{ site.baseurl }}/plugins/annotations/) and uses annotations to create comment threads.

-> Note: The TinyComments plugin in its current state does not store the comments anywhere.
-However, it gives the integrator callback APIs to create, search, and store comment threads.
+> Note: The Tiny Comments plugin in its current state does not save the comments anywhere.
+However, it gives the integrator callback APIs to create, search, and save comment threads.

 Example: